 Not many lifters know this, but building the brachialis—despite it not being part of the biceps—can actually make the biceps look more peaked by pushing it out.
 Not only will this make the muscle belly look taller, but it'll also make your arms appear fuller and wider, which in turn will make your upper body look more imposing.

 However, since the brachialis has a large proportion of slow-twitch muscle fibers, it naturally grows best from high reps and slow negatives.
 So after you've done a few heavy sets to focus on the fast twitch muscle fibers, perform a couple of sets where you really lower the weight slowly so that you can burn out your brachialis and make it grow.

 Con: Need to lift lighter weights

 There's no getting around it; you're going to have to lift lighter weights during the DB reverse curl than during a supinated curl.

-This strength difference is nothing to worry about, however, because it's completely normal to be stronger on supinated curls.
+As we mentioned in our biceps workout for females, this strength difference is nothing to worry about, however, because it's completely normal to be stronger on supinated curls.
 After all, by using an overhand grip, you're naturally putting your biceps in a weak position where they can't supply much force.